Product Name & Award

 We looked at many of the TIG welders on the market currently and scoured the reviews.

 After much research, we believe we have come up with the 6 best TIG welders for the money.

-If you’re looking for power, then look no further than APH Alpha.
+If you’re looking for power, then look no further than the AHP Alphatig.
 Dishing out a whopping 200 amps and with a range of 100-220 V, this machine is one of the most flexible on the market.

-Combine that with amazing arc stability, AC/DC capability and 60% duty cycle, and you get an excellent tool for even the finest of welds.
+Combine that with amazing arc stability, AC/DC capability and 60% duty cycle, and you get an excellent tool for even the finest of welds with great power output.

 The machine can handle anything between 1/4’’ aluminum to 3/8’’ mild steel.